jadjadjade002/QRCODE_generator/README.md

 1. **Python 3.6+** is required.
 2. Install the following libraries using `pip`:
-  *pip install qrcode[pil] Pillow tkinter reportlab svglib*
+  *pip install qrcode[pil] Pillow tkinter reportlab svglib* For some device, Tkinter may already be installed, so you can remove tkinter from command.

 **How to Run**
 - Download the project files.